 Reverend Eschelbach was a parish pastor for 15 years before teaching at Concordia University Chicago (14 years) and now Concordia University Irvine.
 The care of souls and love of truth are evident in his eagerness to help others find the answers they seek, especially answers to the most difficult questions.
 Professor Eschelbach invests himself in his students as he shows them how to search for the truth among the various witnesses God has provided, especially in the Bible but also in nature, reason, and common human experience.
 You may find evidence of Dr. Eschelbach’s work in his publications, public speaking, and recognition for exemplary teaching.
 Besides teaching and studies, Michael Eschelbach enjoys sailing, biking along Newport beach, and visiting the redwoods.

-Dr. Dave Rueter, in addition to serving Concordia University as professor and Director of the DCE program, he also serves Pacific Southwest District of the Lutheran Church-Missouri Synod as Youth and Family Ministry Facilitator.
+Dr. Dave Rueter, in addition to serving Concordia University as professor, he also serves Pacific Southwest District of the Lutheran Church-Missouri Synod as Youth and Family Ministry Facilitator.
 His research is on the Lutheran practice of confirmation and catechesis.
 Dave has always had a heart for the larger church having served as a committee member for several youth gatherings at the district and synodical level.
 He has also served he Body of Christ speaking at youth gatherings and conferences.
 Dave and his wife, Andrea, live in Anaheim with their sons, James and Wesley.
 As a family, they enjoy camping, Angel's baseball, and as much travel as a young family can pull off.

 Rev. Dr. Dean Vieselmeyer attended Concordia College in Seward, Nebraska, and Concordia Theological Seminary in Springfield, Illinois, earning his Masters of Divinity in 1974.
 He then received his Master’s Degree in Human Development and the Family in 1982 and his Ph.D. in Education - Administration and Curriculum/Instruction in 1989 from the University of Nebraska, Lincoln.
 From 1974 until 1977 he served as instructor in religion and coach in various sports at Milwaukee Lutheran High School.
 Dean then served at Concordia College, Seward, Nebraska, as Director of Student Life, Assistant Professor of Theology, and Assistant Football Coach.
 Since 1985 he has been at Concordia University Irvine as a theology professor and for 16 years as Dean of Students and Vice President of Student Services.
 He keeps his hand in sports by assisting the Lutheran High School of Orange County football team as the Leadership Coordinator.
 Dean conducts seminars, workshops, and Bible studies on leadership, team building, conflict resolution, self esteem, behavioral styles, strategies for success, and family issues (sexuality, parenting and marriage enrichment).
 He speaks in numerous congregations and schools and has served as a speaker at district pastoral and teacher conferences, as well as at national youth conferences.
 He has also spoken at the National Noel Levitz Retention Conference and the National NASPA Conference on development of the whole person, as well as leading seminars in Indonesia for 14 Christian Universities on student development and character building.